fhmjones/climate-maunaloa/Readme.md

 # Dash-based dashboards

+Explore the predictive capabilities and limitations of linear approximate models on portions of Mauna Loa CO2.
 Dashboard originally developed for ENVR 300 at UBC.
-Purpose is to explore the predictive capabilities and limitations of linear approximate models on portions of Mauna Loa CO2.

 ## How to run locally (on your own computer)
 Dash is a library for making interactive applications that will run in a browser window.
 See https://dash.plotly.com/.
 We are using "Dash open-source" NOT Dash Enterprise.